-If there is no PDI communication with the ESC for longer than the set and activated Process Data Interface (PDI) watchdog time, this watchdog is triggered.
+If there is no PDI (Process Data Interface) communication with the ESC for longer than the set and activated PDI watchdog time, this watchdog is triggered.

-The PDI is the internal interface of the ESC, e.g. to local processors in the EtherCAT slave.
-With the PDI watchdog this communication can be monitored for failure.
+PDI is the internal interface of the ESC, e.g. to local processors in the EtherCAT slave.
+The PDI watchdog can be used to monitor this communication for failure.

-The PDI watchdog is therefore a monitoring for correct and timely process data communication with the ESC, but viewed from the application side.
+The PDI watchdog monitors correct and timely process data communication with the ESC but now from the application side.